Catalysxt/pr0gramming_with_avr_microcontrollers/29. Mirage - A Slot Machine/README.md

-# Slot Machine — ATmega328P
+# Mirage - A Slot Machine

 A self-contained casino slot machine in bare-metal AVR C. Three reels scroll on a 4-panel 8×8 dot-matrix, credits and last-win show on two 4-digit 7-segment